bogachevanton/all-or-nothing/README.md

 ## Challenges we ran into

 Run `lcov` on Windows.
 I tried long and hard, but it didn't work.
-It would be nice to add a brew alternative to the [Clarinet_repositories](https://github.com/hirosystems/clarinet).
+It would be nice to add a `brew` alternative to the [Clarinet](https://github.com/hirosystems/clarinet).
 Deal with Clarinet, before that I did not pay much attention to unit testing.
 I tested contracts in the testnet, after downloading the contract via Sandbox.
 Attach the [random number generator](https://github.com/FriendsFerdinand/random-test/tree/main/contracts).